octosoft/octoscan/README.md

 sudo apt-get install python-minimal
 ```

+### Running on macOS
+Starting with macOS 12.3, Apple will no longer support Python as a standard installation.
+Please migrate your macOS environment to the [new shell based scanner](https://github.com/octosoft/octoscan-mac).
+Users of the notarized mac package please enquire for an updated package.

 ### Running on Windows

 octoscan.pyz also runs under Windows for testing only.
 The produced .zip files cannot be imported into